SergeyGuns/Infrastructure-Kata-Project/QWEN.md

 3. **Monitoring**: The setup includes basic health checks and logging
 4. **Backups**: PostgreSQL backup script is included with automatic cleanup
 5. **Load Testing**: Basic k6 tests are provided as a starting point
+6. **Linting**: A script is available to run lint checks across all projects (run-lint-all.sh/run-lint-all.bat)

 ## Extending the Project